timi-daramola/Live-Polling-App/README.md

-Certainly!
-Below is the **README.md** markdown file for the initial code I generated for the **Real-Time Polling App**.
-This markdown file explains the functionality, setup instructions, and code structure for the app.

----

 # Real-Time Polling App

 A simple, interactive polling web application built with HTML, CSS, and JavaScript.
 This app allows users to vote for their favorite programming language and displays real-time results, including the number of votes and percentages for each option.